 The top ten most frequently found types of litter were, for the most part, highly recyclable items that are often consumed on the go.
 A total of 1065 brands were recorded, with Coca-Cola, Cadbury, Walkers, Mars and Tesco found to be the top five polluting brands.
 Metal drinks cans, plastic bottles and glass bottles all featured in the top ten types of litter, indicating that current recycling infrastructure and incentives are inadequate.

 “With nearly 65,000 pieces of litter recorded by volunteers for Plastic Patrol, this report highlights the potential of crowdsourced data and its importance in not only informing us about the extent of the single-use litter crisis, but also the complex challenges for statistical and interdisciplinary research alike,” said Professor Janine Illian, Chair in Statistical Sciences at the School of Mathematics and Statistics of the University of Glasgow.

 The Planet Patrol report includes a number of recommendations for UK Government implementation, such as a nationwide ban on plastic bags, a reformed waste producer responsibility coupled with a transparent regulatory framework and an ‘all in’ Deposit Return Scheme (DRS) that caters to all single-use materials.

 Carr added: “This five-year series of reports by Plastic Patrol will be essential for assessing the adequacy of policy interventions and industry’s sustainability commitments in an important decade for environmental protection.”

-To read the full Plastic Patrol report, click here.
+To read the full Planet Patrol report, click here.